hit-ustc/Alibaba-tianchi/README.md

 #About Project

-This project is mainly recorded in the process of the Alibaba Tianchi competitions, it contain two competitons.
+This project is mainly recorded in the process of the Alibaba Tianchi competitions, it contains two competitons.
 This project is only for learn to study, without any commercial use.

 At present, they both enter the second season, it is a pity that I did not get a good rank from the competitons and I did not it later.
 But I learned a lot from them.
 Thanks to Alibaba for providing this platform.